rordi/docker-antivirus/README.md

     docker run -tid --name docker-antivirus rordi/docker-antivirus [email@example.net]

 ### Docker Build & Run

-To build your own image, clone the repo and cd into the clonde repository root folder.
+To build your own image, clone the repo and cd into the cloned repository root folder.
 Then, build as follows:

     docker build -t docker-antivirus .